octree-nn/octgpt/README.md

 ### 3.3 Training
 #### 3.3.1 Data Preparation
-We adopt the data filtering and preprocessing pipeline from from [LGM](https://github.com/ashawkey/objaverse_filter).
+We adopt the data filtering and preprocessing pipeline from [LGM](https://github.com/ashawkey/objaverse_filter).
 Our model is trained on a subset of `Objaverse` containing 4.5w 3D meshes.
 Text annotations are provided by Cap3D.
 Download `Objaverse` from [HuggingFace](https://huggingface.co/wst2001/OctGPT) and place it in `data/Objaverse/filelist`.

 To replicate our experimental setup, please follow these steps:
 - Place the raw dataset in `data/Objaverse/raw`.